 iPhone 8 and later

-- Press and hold the Side button, and one of the Volume buttons.
-Wait for the power off slider to appear on the screen.
+- Press and hold the Side button used to lock your screen and either one of the Volume buttons.
+Wait for the power-off slider to appear on the screen.

 - Drag the slider all the way to the right to turn off your iPhone.

-- Plug your iPhone into a Mac or PC while holding the Side button as you insert your cable.
+- Use a USB cable to plug your iPhone into a Mac or PC while holding the Side button.
 Continue holding the button until the recovery screen appears.

 iPhone 7 and iPhone 7 Plus

-- Press and hold the Side button and wait for the power off slider to appear.
+- Press and hold the Side button used to lock your screen and wait for the power-off slider to appear.
 Turn off your iPhone.

-- Connect your iPhone to a Mac or PC with your cable while holding the Volume down button.
+- Connect your iPhone to a Mac or PC with a cable while holding the Volume down button.
 Keep pressing the button until you see the recovery screen.

 iPhone 6s or older